-The Board of Directors meets at least once every two (2) months.
+The Board of Directors meets once every two (2) months.
 Meeting agenda and other necessary materials are given to the Board of Directors at least three (3) days prior to the meeting.
 The minimum quorum requirement is determined by a simple majority or, in the case of MRSGI, at least four (4) Directors.
-For the year 2020, MRSGI conducted meetings as illustrated below:
+For the year 2021, MRSGI conducted meetings as illustrated below:

-Position Name No. of Meetings Held During the Year No. of Meeting Attended Attendance Rate
+Position Name No. of Meetings Held During the Year No. of Meetings Attended Attendance Rate

-Chairman Frank S. Gaisano 9 9 100%
+Chairman Frank S. Gaisano 5 5 100%

-Member Edward S. Gaisano 9 9 100%
+Member Edward S. Gaisano 5 5 100%

-Member Jack S. Gaisano 9 8 88.89%
+Member Jack S. Gaisano 5 5 100%

-Member Margaret Gaisano Ang 9 9 100%
+Member Margaret Gaisano Ang 5 5 100%

-Member Manuel C. Alberto 9 9 100%
+Member Manuel C. Alberto 5 5 100%

-Independent Guillermo L. Parayno, Jr. 9 9 100%
+Independent Guillermo L. Parayno, Jr. 5 5 100%

-Independent Ricardo Nicanor N. Jacinto 9 9 100%
+Independent Ricardo Nicanor N. Jacinto 5 5 100%